Childhood Foundations: The Making of a Celtic Warrior

 Storytelling as Training

-Physical training was supplemented by endurance games: long-distance running, stone lifting, wrestling with older boys, and surviving overnight alone in the forest.
-The latter was a rite of passage common among many Celtic tribes.
-A boy who returned after a night in the woods with a slain animal or a collected trophy (such as a wolf’s ear) was celebrated as having proven his courage.
-Those who failed might be subjected to scorn or additional training until they succeeded.
+Physical training was supplemented by endurance games: long-distance running, stone lifting, wrestling with older boys, and, famously, surviving a night alone in the forest.
+The latter was a universal rite of passage across Celtic tribes.
+A boy who returned from the woods with a slain animal or a trophy (such as a wolf’s ear) was celebrated as having proven his courage.
+Those who failed faced scorn and repeated the trial until they succeeded.
+By the end of childhood — roughly age twelve — a Celtic boy had developed formidable core strength, basic weapon proficiency, and an unshakable belief in his own martial destiny.
+He knew that soon he would leave the village for more intensive training with the warband, where the true forging of a warrior began.

 Adolescence: The Crucible of the Warband